GoogleCloudPlatform/community/tutorials/data-science-extraction/index.md

             print('{}: {}'.format(token.text_content, token.part_of_speech))
 ```

+You can find the complete file [here][sentence_structure.py].
+Running it on a
-Running this on a sample phrase produces:
+sample phrase produces:

     $ python sentence_structure.py - <<EOF
     Everyone shall sit under their own vine and fig tree, and no one shall make them afraid.